OpShin/plutus-bench/README.md

 ```

 Each subdirectoy contains one folder `impl` with subdirectories for each Smart Contract language that implemented the
+given specification.
-given specification, along with a an executable called `make` that prints to stdout
+Each subfolder _must_ contain an executable `make` that prints to stdout
-the content of a JSON description of the Smart Contract (compatible with the  `cardano-cli`, often denoted `x.plutus`).
+the content of a JSON description of the Smart Contract (compatible with the  `cardano-cli`, often denoted `script.plutus`).

+Example output:

 ```bash
 $ cd contracts/always-succeeds/impl/eopsin